-If you haven’t, it basically means that until the prosecutor has presented enough evidence to convict you of a charge, you are considered innocent.
-Unfortunately, when you’re arrested for a DUI, it seems to be the opposite.
+If you haven’t, it means that until the prosecutor has presented enough evidence to convict you of a charge, you are considered innocent.
+Unfortunately, when you are being arrested for a DUI, it seems to be the opposite.

 Once you’ve been charged with driving under the influence, it can feel like you are guilty until proven innocent.
 Because of this, it is important to consider a DUI attorney to help walk you through the process.